Blocking customers in Splynx

 Radius also provides the ability to block users in several ways.

-Config / Networking / Radius-> NAS config / NAS Type = Mikrotik -> click on load button.
+Config / Networking / Radius-> NAS config / NAS Type = Mikrotik -> click on the load button.

 Change of Authorization (CoA) packet